 3 Things You Should Know About Medicaid

-Waiting until it’s too late is the biggest mistake older adults make when it comes to planning for ongoing home care or long-term care in a nursing home or other facility.
-In many cases, they put the task off because they just don’t know where to start.
-And that’s understandable!
+In fact, waiting until it’s too late is the biggest mistake older adults make when it comes to planning for ongoing home care or long-term care in a nursing home or other facility.

 Establishing Medicaid Eligibility – There are a lot of rules.